Martonai/Project-Skidrow/First Project/docs/requirement_spec.md

 # Requirement specification

 ## Overview
-The goal of the application is that the employees can see which jobs had added to them.
+The employer can create tasks which he/she entrusts employees.
+Goal of the application is that the employees can see which tasks they have to do.
+The application uses android system which every user can use via the phone.
+They see what task they have to do also who untrusted them with the job.
+Furthermore they can see when is the deadline date.
+It is good because the employer can monitor that what are each employees are doing.

 ## Current situation
 From the very beginning, our company has stored tasks within the company on paper and excel.